juronja/homelab-configs/OpenWRT/openwrt-configs.md

 By default, the main router will have an address of 192.168.1.1

-#### Set dynamic IP, disable wan, wan6 and disable services to safe resources
+#### Set dynamic IP, disable wan and disable services to safe resources

 If you need static IP, better reserve in router.
 You can also delete the WAN and WAN& interfaces in UI.